NAM Server ► Tools ► DMI ► New report

 On the Sections and layout tab, use Section Types to determine the format of a report section.

-- Rich table (applies to NAM 2018) creates a lightweight table (simple columns of data) but each row is expandable.
+- Rich table (starting with NAM 2018) creates a lightweight table (simple columns of data) but each row is expandable.
 Within each row, you can nest report subsections to display charts, tiles, and counters.

 - Table creates a static one-level table with access to all dimensions and metrics of all data views.